ludocode/onramp/docs/virtual-machine.md

 Creates an empty directory at the given path.

+Returns 0 on success or an error code on error.

-If the path already exists, this returns an error.
+If the path already exists (as a file or a directory), this returns `ERROR_GENERIC`.

-If the parent path does not exist, this returns an error.
-(It does not create directories recursively.)
+If the parent path does not exist, this returns `ERROR_NO_SUCH_PATH` or `ERROR_GENERIC`.
+(This does not create directories recursively.)
+The parent path consists of all but the last slash-delimited component of the path.

+If the directory cannot be created due to a failure of the storage device, this returns `ERROR_IO` or `ERROR_GENERIC`.

+If the directory cannot be created for other reasons (perhaps due to a permission issue), this returns `ERROR_UNSUPPORTED` or `ERROR_GENERIC`.

+This system call is optional.
+(The VM does not need to have a concept of directories; it can treat the filesystem as a flat set of files where `/` is simply part of the filename.
+On such a VM, directories only exist implicitly based on the existence of corresponding files.)